markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-secure-content-delivery.md

 ### 1. Azure resources

 The first layer of security lies with the Azure resources that your Microsoft Connected Cache nodes communicate with.
-You should ensure that your organization’s Azure tenant is using role-based access control (RBAC) to apply policies that enforce least-privilege access to the MCC Azure resources you have provisioned.
+You should ensure that your organization’s Azure tenant is using role-based access control (RBAC) to apply policies that enforce least-privilege access to the Connected Cache Azure resources you have provisioned.
 Only trusted individuals should have the ability to perform create, read, update, and delete (CRUD) operations on your organization’s MCC Azure resources and cache nodes.

 You can read more about [Azure identity management and access control security best practices](/azure/security/fundamentals/identity-management-best-practices) and the [Microsoft cloud security benchmark (MCSB) documentation for Identity management](/security/benchmark/azure/mcsb-network-security).

 ### 2. Local network

 The second layer of security lies with your organization’s local network.
-It is recommended that your organization adopts a Zero Trust approach to network security so that your organizational data is protected even if an attacker breaches your network perimeter.
+It's recommended that your organization adopts a Zero Trust approach to network security so that your organizational data is protected even if an attacker breaches your network perimeter.

 You can read more about [Azure best practices for network security](/azure/security/fundamentals/network-best-practices) and the [Microsoft cloud security benchmark (MCSB) documentation for Network security](/security/benchmark/azure/mcsb-network-security).